JonnyHaystack/i3-resurrect/README.md

 ## Background

-i3-resurrect originated as a mixture of hacked together Python and bash scripts that I wrote in order to be able to quickly save and load workspaces on the fly.
+This project originated as a mixture of hacked together Python and bash scripts that I wrote in order to be able to quickly save and load workspaces on the fly.

 I hate having to reboot my computer because it disrupts everything I have open (which tends to be a lot).